IT21161674/sri-lanka-planetarium/README.md

 # Sri Lanka Planetarium Website Redesign

 This project is a redesign of the official website of the **Sri Lanka Planetarium**.
 The goal is to create a modern, visually appealing, and user-friendly website that highlights the planetarium's role as a hub for astronomy education and exploration.
+Additionally, the main reason for this project is to practice using GitHub, including learning how to work with branching, committing changes, creating pull requests, managing version control, and collaborating effectively in a simulated team environment.

 ## Technology Stack
 - **React.js**: For building the user interface.